sathishkumarsk1993/caplog.txt/README.md

 # caplog.txt

-Caplog.txt is a simple set of rules to format and structure the log entries in a text file.
+Caplog.txt is an open-source, plaintext syntax for formating and structuring log entries in a logbook.
 It is both machine-readable and human-readable.
-Since it is plain text, it is future-proof and interoperable with multiple applications.
+It is future-proof and interoperable with multiple implementations, including on a paper-based logbook.

-Log entries are important not just for the captains of starships but for everyone who wishes to have a record of their personal or work life.
-Caplog.txt provides a system to capture time-based logs that can be referenced later.
-To boldly go where no one has gone before, it is vital to have a record of events in a format that will never go obsolete in the future.
+Logbooks are important not just for the captains of starships but for everyone who wishes to have a record of their personal or work life.
+Caplog.txt enables the users to write time-based logs that can be referenced later.
+To boldly go where no one has gone before, it is important to store our daily logs in a format that will never go obsolete in the future.

-( The sample log is filled with log entries from Star Trek: The Next Generation)
+( The sample logbook is filled with log entries from Star Trek: The Next Generation)

 https://medium.com/@sathishstarlord/caplog-txt-a-simple-plaintext-future-proof-personal-logging-format-19cb5cdcfb4a